ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 1. Batch buckets ({{batch-buckets}}): how reports are assigned to batch buckets; how each bucket is identified; and how batch buckets are mapped to batches

+1. Batch mode configuration: any configuration needed for the batch mode.
+New batch modes MUST define a deterministic encoding of their configuration so it can be incorporated into `TaskConfiguration` ({{task-configuration}}) structures.

 ## Time Interval {#time-interval-batch-mode}